Complete Guide to Loan Protection Insurance

 The Takeaway

-Loan protection insurance offers borrowers a way to continue making their personal loan payments and protect their credit scores when an unexpected financial hardship occurs.
-But it can be expensive, and it isn’t necessarily a good fit for everyone.
+Loan protection insurance offers borrowers a way to continue making their loan payments and protect their credit scores in the event of an unexpected financial hardship.
+You can find these policies for different types of lending products, including auto loans, mortgages, personal loans, and credit cards.

 FAQ